 You can’t be a leader if no one executes your ideas.
 Leaders are often tasked with building trust, getting people excited about their ideas.
 When employees are excited to receive ideas, it means that the leader has built their trust.
 This is essential when business is changing rapidly.

-Managers maintain control of employees, helping them to develop their full potential to create products, services or increase revenue for the business.
+The difference between managers vs leaders is that Managers maintain control of employees, helping them to develop their full potential to create products, services or increase revenue for the business.
 To get the desired results, managers need to understand the abilities, passions, and desires of each employee.

-The main tests between Leadership vs Management
+The main tests between management vs leadership

 - Test of Counting Value and Creating Value